JaiDeves/xcode-keybindings/README.md

 4. Click at the key binding and hit delete

 --
 Hey, looking for themes?
-Check [xcode-themes](https://github.com/adrfer/xcode-themes).
+Check out [xcode-themes](https://github.com/adrfer/xcode-themes).

 Interested in Swift snippets?
 Take a look at [xcode-snippets](https://github.com/adrfer/xcode-snippets).